Fxck Up the World

-"Fxck Up the World" (also titled "FUTW") is a song by Thai rapper and singer Lisa featuring American rapper Future.
+"Fxck Up the World" (also known as its acronym "FUTW") is a song by Thai rapper and singer Lisa featuring American rapper Future.
 It was released through Lloud and RCA Records on February 28, 2025, as the fifth single from Lisa's debut studio album, Alter Ego (2025).
 A hard-hitting trap song that introduces Lisa's villainous alter ego Vixi, it was written by the artists with Jaeyoung Lee, Derrick Miller, Nija Charles, FnZ and ATL Jacob while production was handled by the latter two and Hendrix Smoke.
 A version without Future titled the "Vixi solo version" was also included on the album.

 "Fxck Up the World" received mixed reviews from critics, who praised its raucous energy while criticizing the lyrics.
 The song peaked at number two in Thailand, the top twenty in Malaysia and Singapore, and number 25 on the Billboard Global 200.
 An accompanying music video for the "Vixi solo version" was directed by Christian Breslauer and released on Lloud's YouTube channel simultaneously with the single's release.
 The video depicts Lisa in the role of Vixi escaping a mental institution and wreaking havoc citywide.
 Lisa performed the song at the Coachella Valley Music and Arts Festival and Blackpink's Deadline World Tour.